iolucas/AMLE_P1/README.md

 The final accuracy result of the VotingEnsemble model found by AutoML was **0.9170**.

 ## Pipeline comparison
 The accuracy of the two models were very similar, with a small advantage to the model found using Azure AutoML.
-The architecure of the AutoML setup was also much simpler since it did not required us to clean the data, choose a model and select search parameters.
+Although the performance gain was small, the model found by AutoML was much bigger, being composed of seven different classifiers.
+Despite that, the process of using AutoML was much simpler since it did not required us to clean the data, choose a model and select search parameters.
 AutoML does all of this automatically giving a very similar result, however this come with the cost of more computing time.

 ## Future work
 In order to improve our model search we can do a few things: